 March.
 North of Skagit Country in Whatcom Country, the Wings Over Water Northwest Birding Festival celebrates migratory birds that flock to the pristine coastal waters of Drayton Harbor, Birch Bay, and Semiahmoo Bay, near the town of Blaine.
 The festival includes an all-day birding expo in Blaine with expert speakers, exhibits, and kids’ activities.
 Free and paid activities.

 April.
 Skagit Valley Tulip Festival is one of Washington State’s primary destination events, attracting hundreds of thousands of people from across the country and around the world.
-The festival is designed as a driving tour, since hundreds of acres of blooming flowers are scattered across farms throughout the valley.
-There are many other events and activities in the area, including art galleries and museums, breweries and wineries, farms and nurseries, tours (on land or in the air), plenty of food options, and special events that happen only during the April tulip festival.
+The festival is designed as a self-guided driving tour, since hundreds of acres of blooming flowers are scattered across farms throughout the valley.
+There are many other events and activities in the area, including art galleries and museums, breweries and wineries, farms and nurseries, tours (on land, over sea, and in the air), plenty of food options, and special events that happen only during the April tulip festival.
 Free and paid activities.

 Summer to fall.
-Farmers markets in Skagit County generally open May to October in the following cities:
+Farmers markets in Skagit County generally open May to October in the following cities.
+Some also have seasonal holiday and winter hours.
+Last time we checked (Feb 2022), summer hours were as follows:

 October.
 Festival of Family Farms is a fall weekend when the area farms open their barns and lifestyles to you and your family for this one-of-a-kind event.
 Enjoy hands-on-experience learning what it takes to run a farm, from growing crops to feeding animals.
 Talk to farmers and follow your food from the fields to the table.
 Find fun-filled festival activities including educational exhibits, demonstrations, free samples, corn and hay mazes, pumpkin patches, farm tours, and kids’ activities.
 Free and paid activities.